pydantic/datafusion-query-cache/README.md

 **That's what `datafusion-query-cache` does!**

-## How it works (the (slightly) longer version)
+## How it works (the longer version)

 Some people reading the above example will already being asking

 > But combining max values is easy (you just take the max of the maxes), what about more complex queries?
 > If we had used `avg` instead of `max` you can't combine to averages by just averaging them.

-The best bit is: DataFusion already has all the machinery to combine queries, so `datafusion-query-cache` doesn't need any special logic for different aggregations, indeed it doesn't even know what they are.
+The best bit is: DataFusion already has all the machinery to combine partial query results, so `datafusion-query-cache` doesn't need any special logic for different aggregations, indeed it doesn't even know what they are.

 Instead we just hook into the right place in the physical plan to provide the cached results, constrain the query